Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Discussion

+Given the limitations of both the generative model and users’ teaching, we now examine how our interfaces help users teach, inspect, and correct the system’s learning.
+Our system architecture provides a unified interaction modality: narrated demonstrations serve as the modality for teaching, for the system’s explanations of its learning, and for users’ corrective feedback.
+Participants generally perceived this modality as natural and easy to use.
+As shown in Fig.~\ref{fig:likert}, 95\% (19/20) of users reported that it was easy to teach collaborative activities to our system.
+80\% (16/20) found the decision flow easy to understand, and all participants reached a consensus that the system's narrated demonstrations were easy to understand.
+Finally, 90\% (18/20) indicated that it was easy to correct the system’s learning.

-Our results demonstrate that participants were able to successfully interpret and correct the synthesized programs to better align them with their intent.
-This corrective feedback loop proved effective; even with a single round of feedback—which 16 of 20 participants provided due to time constraints—program completeness increased significantly by 16.68\% (SD=18.52, p=0.03).
-This quantitative improvement was echoed in participants' subjective ratings of the decision-flow structure, which also improved post-feedback (Fig. \ref{fig:likert-improvement}).
-Participants were consistently able to steer the synthesized program toward their intended high-level logic for the soccer tactics (Fig. \ref{fig:before-after-completeness-correctness}, right).
-In interviews, several participants noted that additional, iterative rounds of feedback—rather than a single round—would likely yield further improvements.
+Beyond perceived usability, users were able to leverage these interfaces to correct the system’s learning and help it converge toward more accurate models of collaborative physical activities.
+Even with only a single round of feedback for most participants (16/20, due to time constraints), program completeness increased by 16.68\% on average (SD = 18.52, $p = 0.03$).
+Correctness also showed a positive, though non-significant, gain of 6.87\% (SD = 22.42, $p = 0.10$).
+These quantitative improvements were mirrored in participants’ subjective ratings of their ability to steer the modeled programs toward the intended soccer tactics (Fig.~\ref{fig:likert-improvement}).
+In interviews, several participants further noted that additional iterative rounds of feedback would likely have yielded even more accurate program representations.

-However, the study also revealed key limitations.
-Unlike completeness outcomes, the improvement in program correctness showed upward trend of 6.87\% (SD=22.42) on average but was not statistically significant (p=0.10).
-Our analysis pointed to two fundamental issues.
-First, the expressiveness of the underlying API library was a significant constraint.
-In some cases, participants were unable to improve program alignment because the provided APIs lacked the necessary functions to implement their intended corrections.
-Recall that our system restricted LVLM to not arbitrarily implement APIs and only use the ones provided.
-While this restriction may be helpful in reducing potential hallucinations of LVLM, it could also constrain the expressivity in modeling user behavior in trade-off.
-This suggests that for a system to be broadly applicable within a domain, its API library must be iteratively developed through an in-depth analysis of user needs.

-Another major limitation of the system was its failure to explain program deadlocks.
-On 4 out of 6 occasions where users fail to better align the programs with their intent, users experienced deadlocks where the programs halted in the middle because one of its preconditions are not satisfied.
-The system could only narrate the program logic and lacked a mechanism to detect and communicate which specific condition(s) were causing the halt.
-This made it particularly challenging for users to debug when preconditions involve multiple constraints.
-This limitation could be mitigated by augmenting the synthesis prompt to generate routines specifically for detecting deadlocks and communicating the source of the error to the user.